×

 Care of Bermuda Grass and Natal Plum

-Care of Bermuda Grass and Natal Plum include pruning, fertilizers, watering etc. Bermuda Grass pruning is done No pruning needed and Natal Plum pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Bermuda Grass and Natal Plum include pruning, fertilizers, watering etc. Bermuda Grass pruning is done and Natal Plum pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Bermuda Grass needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Natal Plum needs Lots of watering and in winter, it needs Average Water.